NT-me/Echecs/README.md

   -left to be done isMovePossible() rules

   -killing adv pieces

-    -put it in a List of dead Pieces
+  -and put it in a List of dead Pieces

   -Ai.java class playing making good inputs